allanhanan/ViST/README.md

 ## Usage

 ### 1. Training the model
-To start training the model, simply run the following command from the root directory:
+To train the model, run thecommand from the project's root directory:

 ```bash
 ./ViT
 ```

-The program will start training the model using the images located in the following directory structure:
+It will start training the model using the images located in the following directory structure:

 ```
 program_root/